aab01/pgpm/README.md

 ## Noise Model
 So far, the noise model given by the fact that this is a normal Gaussian distribution around a sequential sampling process to select and set parameters of the model.
 The noise model is easily converted into one with a non-trivial covariance structure, by running white-noise into a linear or band-pass filter and adding the resultant to the signal.

 ## Pseudo-Code for Signal Generation
 The signal generation process can be summarised in pseudo-code, which is presented in the DSP 2025 Conference paper (Anil A Bharath, _A Piecewise Gaussian Process Model for Evaluating Training and Performance of Time-Series Pipelines_, 2025.)

+## TO DO

+ 0. Include dense segmentation training

+ 1. Add in baseline drift modelling/trends

+ 2. Turn shape waveforms into generalised functions

+ 3. Include multiplicative gain variations

 ---